ysig/GraKeL/doc/kernels/odd_sth.rst

     K_{DAG} = \sum_{\substack{v_{1} \in V(D_{1}) \\ v_{2} \in V(D_{2})}} C(root(T(v_{1})), root(T(v_{2})))

-where :math:`T()` corresponds to the tree-visits on DAGs (which preserve an essence of \textit{ordering} as found in (:cite:`Martino2012ATK_gn`, section 5.2).
+where :math:`T()` corresponds to the tree-visits on DAGs (which preserve an essence of \textit{ordering} as found in (:cite:`Martino2012ATK`, section 5.2).
 An example of such tree visits follows:

 .. figure:: ../_static/odd_sth_2.png
     :scale: 50 %

     Ordered tree visits on a DAG decomposed from a graph

-:math:`C()` is a kernel between trees, where in our case it will be the **S**\ ub-\ **T**\ ree Kernel (as found in :cite:`STKernel_gn`).
+:math:`C()` is a kernel between trees, where in our case it will be the **S**\ ub-\ **T**\ ree Kernel (as found in :cite:`STKernel`).

 .. note::
     Tree isomorphism can `be decided in linear time on the sum of the number of nodes and the number of edges <https://www.geeksforgeeks.org/tree-isomorphism-problem/>`_

 For increasing the efficiency of this algorithm for the new set of DAG decomposition, known as ODD (*Ordered Dag Decomposition*), an aggregation of all the decomposition in a single DAG was proposed notated as :math:`BigDAG`.
-This method introduced in (:cite:`Martino2006_gn`, MinimalDAG: Figure 2, p.
+This method introduced in (:cite:`Martino2006`, MinimalDAG: Figure 2, p.
 3), aggregates nodes having same labels with frequencies if they correspond to the same path on each DAG, while conserves the existence of nodes that cannot be aggregated.

 .. figure:: ../_static/odd_sth_3.png
     :scale: 50 %